 For the 9,500 shares you exercised and held, the bargain element is $902,500 and the AMT is $252,700.
-These amounts, both the AMT and the ordinary income tax, are not due until tax time.
+These amounts, both the AMT and the ordinary income tax, may not be due until tax time.

-This may allow for you to hold 9,500 shares until you meet the one-year qualifying disposition requirement.
-Once you do, you can sell some of the shares, obtain long term capital gains treatment, and create an AMT offset that may lead to a future AMT credit.
+This may allow you to hold 9,500 shares until you meet the one-year qualifying disposition requirement.
+Once you do, you can sell some of the shares, obtain long-term capital gains treatment, and create an AMT offset that may lead to a future AMT credit.

 When the time comes to pay tax, you can use some of these shares to cover the tax cost.
 If the share price of the stock is still $100 per share, you will need to sell 2,527 shares to generate the required proceeds of $252,270.
 After selling the 2,527 shares, you will now retain 6,973 shares.